Saica packaging site sold for 1,000 homes development – Daily Business

 Developer Osborne+Co and the build-to-rent company Moda Living have acquired the Edinburgh site occupied by paper and cardboard manufacturer Saica.

 The partners plan 1,000 homes on the 15.5-acre site at the Maybury junction with the aim of submitting plans to the council within the next 12 months.
+The development has an estimated value of £350m.

 Spain-headquartered Saica announced in February 2020 that it would be relocating to a purpose-built facility in Livingston.